 She is now currently working at Kijabe Mission Hospital, one of the main mission hospitals in Kenya, as a registered community health nurse.
 Nancy works in the High Dependency Unit helping extremely ill patients.

-I enjoyed visiting many exciting places while on tour with the African Children’s Choir, and meeting many people.
+I enjoyed visiting many exciting places while on tour with the African Children’s Choir and meeting many people.
 It was an awesome lifetime experience I will never forget, I cherish every moment.
-MFL has given me an opportunity that I would never of had.
+MFL has given me an opportunity that I would never have had.
 It gave me a chance to be who I am today and to achieve my childhood dream of becoming a nurse.
 Without MFL I do not know where I would be today.